dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 stdin: "63"
 ```

-### Function name
+### Function names
 The convention for function names in the DSL is `snake_case`.
 When you deviate from this convention, it can't be guaranteed that the correct style convention for a specific programming languages will be used.

 ## Convert
-To translate DSL-testplans to JSON-testplans for TESTed, a Python script can be used, which is part of TESTed.
+The canonical format for TESTed testplans is the full JSON format.
+However, TESTed converts the DSL internally to the JSON format, so you can use the DSL directly.

-This script can be found on the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
+However, it can be useful to view the full JSON format, especially if things go wrong.
+TESTed provides a Python script to do this translation.
+The script can be found in [TESTed's GitHub repository](https://github.com/dodona-edu/universal-judge).
-The script can be execute with one of the following commands (and combinations) in the root directory of the GitHub repository:
+The script can be executed with one of the following commands (and combinations) in the root directory of the GitHub repository:
 ```bash
 # Standard input - standard output
 $ python3 -m tested.translate_dsl < testplan.yaml > testplan.json